miguelperezcolom/mateu/mdd-vaadin/wiki/createyourmodel.md

 - **URL** return type will open the result in a new navigator tab
 - **Any Object** return type will open an editor for that object

+You can also check [the "expose your methods" chapter at MDD](https://github.com/miguelperezcolom/mateu-mdd/wiki/MDD#expose-your-methods)

 ## Limiting possible values for a field